freeradical13/freeradical13.github.io/index.md

 Stabilizing selection eliminates phenotypes at the extremes of a population characteristic.
 Directional selection favors one extreme of a population characteristic.
 Disruptive selection (or diversifying selection) favors both extremes of a population characteristic while selecting against the average.

+# Laboratory Techniques

+[Gel Electrophoresis][] determines the size of DNA, RNA, or proteins by moving them through a gel and buffer using electricity.
+A solid but porous gel (e.g. [Agarose][] or [Polyacrylamide][]) is hardened in a container with a comb that is removed after solidification and leaves small wells in a row where the target substances will begin.
+The gel is submerged in a liquid buffer (e.g. [TAE][] or [TBE][]) which can carry electrical current.
+A negative electrode (cathode) is placed on one side of the container and a positive electrode (anode) on the other side.
+Target substances are injected into the wells, each defining a lane.
+A reference substance called a ladder is placed in the first lane which will present known sizes as reference for the other lanes.
+When an electrical current is turned on for a period of time, target substances will travel towards their opposite charge through the gel (e.g. negatively charged DNA and RNA travel toward the anode).
+Target substances are dyed for visualization with a UV light.
+The location of the substances in each lane, and relative to the ladder, allow for estimation of the length of the substances (e.g. number of base pairs for DNA).
+Larger molecules move more slowly through the gel than smaller molecules.
+Double stranded DNA tends to be linear and simple to analyze whereas single-stranded nucleic acids or proteins need to be denatured with substances such as NaOH for single stranded RNA or DNA, and [SDS][] (or SLS) for proteins (which also gives a predictable negative charge).

 # Feedback

 [Ask a Question or Contribute][issues]